Outsourcing

 Once you have collected data, use tools like Tableau and Google Data Studio to visualize and analyze it.
 Tableau offers powerful data visualization capabilities that can help in identifying patterns, trends, and outliers in complex data sets.
 Google Data Studio provides a more accessible platform for creating custom reports and dashboards, making data analysis more intuitive and actionable for decision-makers.

-To secure stakeholders’ buy-in in the future you should share insights and progress.
+To secure stakeholder buy-in, present hard data, because measuring outstaffing success is more convincing than intuition.
 And the tools mentioned above are the most valuable aider in this case.
 Use the data and analyses to inform stakeholders of the effectiveness of staff augmentation, but don’t hide imperfections.
 Take targeted actions to refine processes and address challenges.

 How to get IT staff augmentation right